AmanSachan1/Meteoros/README.md

 # Meteoros

+*polished version with more feaures to be released over winter break (before 2nd week of Jan)*

+## Overview

 This project is a real-time cloudscape renderer in Vulkan that was made as the final project for the University of Pennsylvania course, CIS 565: GPU Programming and Architecture.
 It is based on the theory and implementation as described in the following SIGGRAPH 2015 and 2017 presentations:

 * [2015](https://www.guerrilla-games.com/read/the-real-time-volumetric-cloudscapes-of-horizon-zero-dawn) The Real-time Volumetric Cloudscapes of Horizon Zero Dawn